Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Multifractal random measures

-The function $\psi$ is the log-Laplace transform, assumed to exist for $q<q^*$, for some $q^*>1$, of the infinitely divisible random measure $P$.
-It is convex and satisfy $\psi(0)=\psi(1)=0$.
-By the L\'evy Khinchine representation Theorem, it can be expressed as
+The function $\psi$ is the log-Laplace transform of the infinitely divisible random measure $P$, assumed to exist for $q<q^*$, for some $q^*>1$.
+It is convex and satisfies $\psi(0)=\psi(1)=0$.
+By the L\'evy--Khinchine representation theorem, it can be expressed as

 where $\nu$ is the L\'evy measure of $P$ and satisfies

 The assumption that $\psi(q)$ is finite for $q<q^*$ entails the following condition.
 For all $q<q^*$,